๐Ÿ˜ˆCriminology

 DNA Evidence

-• DNA profiling provides individualization—the statistical probability of two unrelated people sharing a DNA profile is often 1 in billions, making it the gold standard for identification
+• DNA profiling provides individualization.
+The statistical probability of two unrelated people sharing a full DNA profile is often 1 in billions, making it the gold standard for identification.

-• Collection sources are diverse: blood, saliva, skin cells, hair roots, and other biological materials all contain nuclear DNA suitable for analysis
+• Collection sources are diverse: blood, saliva, skin cells (called "touch DNA"), hair roots, semen, and other biological materials all contain nuclear DNA suitable for analysis.

 Toxicology

-• Sample types affect detection windows: blood shows recent use, urine extends the window, and hair can reveal months of substance history
+• Sample types affect detection windows: blood reflects recent use (hours to days), urine extends the window (days to weeks), and hair can reveal months of substance history.
+Choosing the right sample depends on the timeline investigators are trying to establish.

 Blood Spatter Analysis

-• Reconstructs the dynamics of violent events—analysts interpret the size, shape, and distribution of bloodstains to determine positions and movements
+• Reconstructs the dynamics of violent events.
+Analysts interpret the size, shape, and distribution of bloodstains to determine positions and movements of people during the crime.

-• Pattern types indicate mechanism: passive drops fall due to gravity, projected patterns result from arterial spurts, and impact spatter comes from blows or gunshots
+• Pattern types indicate mechanism: passive drops fall due to gravity alone, projected patterns result from arterial spurts or cast-off from a weapon in motion, and impact spatter radiates outward from blows or gunshots.

-• Angle of impact calculations use the shape of individual stains to determine the direction blood was traveling when it struck a surface
+• Angle of impact calculations use the elongated shape of individual stains to determine the direction blood was traveling when it struck a surface.
+Converging lines drawn from multiple stains can pinpoint an area of origin in three-dimensional space.

 Pattern and Impression Evidence: Marks That Match